What you want your VIRMP letters of recommendation to say about you

 Another question I’m asked frequently is how many letters are necessary for an application.
 The short answer is you need 3 solid letters in support of your application.
 A fourth letter is only helpful if it will also be a strong letter or offers slightly different information to the committees.
 For example, when I applied for an internal medicine residency for the second time (yep, didn’t match the first time around), my letters were from two internists, one surgeon, and one anesthesiologist (which was the 4th letter).

 While this letter didn’t really say much about my clinical skills (since I didn’t directly work under her supervision on the clinic floor), it heavily assessed my personal skills, teamwork, and interaction with the anesthesia service while on other rotations.
-I knew it would be a strong 4th letter because they had offered me an anesthesia residency position the prior year.
+I knew it would be a strong 4th letter because they had offered me an anesthesia residency position the year before.
 I politely declined as internal medicine was a much better fit for me.

 Now, did that letter make a huge difference?
 I’m sure it did! – in conjunction with the other three, it offered even more information about me and an additional perspective to the residency committee members to review/be aware of.